Today marks the Peshmerga Forces Day

 Peshmerga is a symbol of the resilience of a nation that has been deprived the right to statehood in its own homeland and forcefully incorporated into four states – Iran, Iraq, Turkey, and Syria.

 Peshmerga is the protector of the human dignity of the Kurdish nation.
-Peshmerga is also a progressive military force fighting for liberty, gender equality and democracy in the Middle East.
-Peshmerga is the most important force fighting state terrorism and the terrorism of non-state actors – as evidenced in the war against the Islamic Republic of Iran and the Islamic State (IS).
+Peshmerga is also a progressive military force fighting for liberty, gender equality and democracy.
+Peshmerga is the most important force fighting state terrorism and the terrorism of non-state actors.

-PDKI’s Peshmerga Forces have been fighting dictatorship in Iran and have struggled for the national rights of the Kurdish people, liberty and democracy since the 1940s.
-PDKI’s Peshmerga Forces have been bravely fighting the dark forces of the Islamic Republic of Iran since 1979 .
+The Peshmerga Forces have been fighting dictatorship in Iran and have struggled for the national rights of the Kurdish people, liberty and democracy since the 1940s.
+The Peshmerga Forces have been bravely fighting the forces of the Islamic Republic of Iran since 1979.

 Since having returned to eastern Kurdistan in 2015, PDKI’s Peshmerga Forces have pledged to make the necessary sacrifices in pursuit of the liberation of the Kurdish nation and in fighting the Islamic Republic of Iran.

-PDKI’s motto, as always, is that continuing the struggle for national rights, liberty, gender equality and democracy is the best tribute to thousands of brave Peshmergas who have sacrificed their lives.
+PDKI’s will, as always, continue the struggle for national rights, liberty, gender equality and democracy.